1736 Broadway Street

 All of our Library locations offer free public meeting rooms.
 These rooms are available for educational, instructional or civic programs when available.

 Reserve a Room: Contact the Library location directly to schedule a meeting room.
 Reservations are complete once you receive a response from Library staff.
 Before booking a meeting room, please review our Meeting Room Reservation Policy.

 The Library does not endorse the purposes, policies, products or claims of those who use its meeting rooms.
 Scheduled meetings may be superseded by Library-sponsored activities.reserve room

-The collection is comprised of a wide variety of non-fiction titles ranging from popular hobbies like gardening and crafts to the more research oriented medicine and philosophy.
-Many fiction titles are available as well, including classics and modern fiction, including books written by established Spanish language authors as well as translations from English popular fiction.
+The Hispanic Collection at South Branch is comprised of a wide variety of non-fiction titles ranging from popular hobbies like gardening and crafts to the more research oriented medicine and philosophy.
+Many fiction titles are available as well, including classics and modern fiction, books written by established Spanish language authors as well as translations from English popular fiction.

 South Branch Library opened its doors January 16, 1918, and was built with funds from famous library philanthropist Andrew Carnegie.
 Through the years, South has been an important asset to the Old South End community, serving a multicultural and diverse neighborhood, specializing in the Latino culture with both English and Spanish collections.
 In 2004 the Branch relocated to its current location.
 This new modern building features glass walls and original Latino artwork.